Pulsar™ Atom Precision Pellet Extruder

 5. Position the heatzone over the bed and start heating it to extrusion temperatures.

-6. While heating, use mild steel tweezers to eliminate any polymer film that may have formed at the entrance of the barrel.
+6. While heating, use mild steel tweezers to eliminate any polymer film that may have formed at the entrance of the barrel or case.
+Atom Clean Surfaces

 8. While the hotzone is still hot enough to contain molten polymer, put on heat protection gloves and gently press the heatzone onto the extrusion screw.
 Be cautious, as polymer may extrude from the nozzle during this process.